 - (e) Other Members The board may include such other individuals or representatives of entities as the chief elected official in the local area may determine to be appropriate. - 2.
 Appointment.
 Appointments of members of the board of directors shall be made by the Council under the terms of the Intergovernmental Agreement and the provisions of this Certificate of Incorporation.
 Terms of appointment for the initial board of directors shall be staggered so that the terms of one-third of the board members shall expire in one year, one-third in two years, and one-third in three years.
 Thereafter board members shall be appointed for terms of three years.
 Any vacancy or directorship shall be filled by an appointment made by the Council in accordance with the Intergovernmental Agreement.
-Appointees to vacant directorships in the middle of a term of office shall serve until the term of office of the original director has expired. - 3.
+Appointees to vacant directorships in the middle of a term of office shall serve until the term of office of the original director has expired.
+During the Board's Annual Meeting, each member of EWIB's Board of Directors is required to complete the "Board Member Information & Conflict of Interest Form," which includes the ability to predesignate an Alternate to represent them when the Board member is unable to attend. - 3.
 Directors and Voting Status.
-Except as when otherwise expressly stated in this Certificate of Incorporation members of the board of directors shall have voting privileges.
+Except as when otherwise expressly stated in this Certificate of Incorporation, members of the board of directors shall have voting privileges.
 If a voting member cannot attend a Board meeting, a predesignated alternate may participate and vote.
-Advisory members of all Committees shall not have voting privileges. - 4.
-Removal of Directors.
-Members of the board of directors shall serve for the term of office to which they were appointed unless the director dies, resigns, ceases to represent the category to which he/she was appointed, cannot serve effectively or has missed three consecutive board meetings without an excused absence from the Chairperson of the board of directors.
-In such instances, the board of directors for cause may recommend that the Council remove such individual from the board for cause, creating a vacancy that shall be filled in accordance with the Intergovernmental Agreement.
+Advisory members of all committees, subcommittees, and special committees shall not have voting privileges.

+4. Removal of Directors.
+Members of the board of directors shall serve for the term of office to which they were appointed unless the director dies, resigns, ceases to represent the category to which he/she was appointed, cannot serve effectively, or has missed three consecutive board meetings without an excused absence from the Chairperson of the board of directors.
+In such instances, the board of directors may recommend that the Council remove such individual from the board for cause, creating a vacancy that shall be filled in accordance with the Intergovernmental Agreement.
 The process for removal of a director for cause may be initiated by the board's Chairperson or by motion from any director for cause.
 Prior to any vote on removal of a director for cause, that director shall be notified of the date, time, and place where such vote will be taken and shall be invited to be present or to be represented by legal counsel.
 An affirmative vote of two-thirds of the members of the board of directors present at a regular meeting of the board, a quorum being present, shall be required to authorize a recommendation to the Council for the removal of a director for cause.